rswfire/rswfire.com/docs/readme.md

 ## Overview

-This repository powers [**rswfire.com**](https://rswfire.com), a post-collapse digital codex built with Laravel 12.9, PHP 8.3, and a field-aligned architecture.
+This repository powers [rswfire.com](https://rswfire.com), a post-collapse digital codex built with `Laravel 12.9`, `PHP 8.3`, and a field-aligned architecture.
 It serves as a dynamic, sovereign homepage — integrating a video transmission system, coherent AI reflections, a self-anchored field archive, and interactive mapping of lived signal.

 This is not just a website.
-It is a **living field node** — one that tracks, reflects, and transmits the journey of a sovereign being navigating collapse with integrity.
+It is a _living field node_ — one that tracks, reflects, and transmits the journey of a sovereign being navigating collapse with integrity.

 ---